shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 );
 ```

-Now that all product prices and the discount have been calculated, you only have to calculate the total price of the bundle and then transfer the bundle to the new shopping cart:
+Now that all product prices and the discount have been calculated, you only have to calculate the total price of the bundle and then transfer the bundle to the new shopping cart.
+The bundle's price is just a sum of all of it's children.
 ```php
 public function process(CartDataCollection $data, Cart $original, Cart $toCalculate, SalesChannelContext $context, CartBehavior $behavior): void
 {